Luigi Corvaglia

 Sanfratello is close to the neo-fascist terrorist Franco Freda and was the mentor of Roberto Fiore, the founder of the extreme right-wing movement Terza Posizione.
 Freda was convicted for the 1969 bombings in Italy, then for incitement to racial hatred and subversive association.
 Fiore, on the other hand, was sentenced by the Italian judiciary in 1985 for the offences of subversive association and armed gang.
 During his years as a fugitive, Fiore was protected by MI6 as an 'agent of British intelligence'.
 In 1991, the European Commission of Inquiry into Racism and Xenophobia confirmed his association with MI6 since the early 1980s.
 Fiore and Sanfratello are also the founders of the political movement "Forza Nuova", on whose lists Sanfratello himself stood as a candidate in 2003.

-President of Forza Nuova was also another prominent figure of Alleanza Cattolica, the jurist Piero Vassallo author of an essay in defence of the Nazis in court in Nuremberg.
+President of Forza Nuova was another representative of Italian catholicism, the jurist Piero Vassallo, author of an essay in defence of the Nazis in court in Nuremberg.

 There are many lawyers in the AC.
 Among them is Alfredo Mantovano, who at the time of writing is Undersecretary of State in the Presidency of the Council of Ministers and responsible for the secret services.